alex4108/spa-unifi-portal/README.md

 You can build the tarball to deploy to your unifi controller by reading over `deploy.sh` and extracting the necessary components.
 For speed, the deploy script will deploy to the container running on your machine.
-Hopefully you don't run the client's Unifi portal in an ephemeral container :)
+Hopefully you don't run the client's Unifi portal in an ephemeral container :smile:

 After deployment to the Unifi controller, you should be able to view the site here: `http://localhost:8880/guest/s/default/#/`
 You should validate the Unifi Guest Control has these settings enabled for valid testing: